Mthe001/Mthe001/README.md

 ## 💡 Featured Projects

-Here are some of the projects I’ve worked on or am currently working on:
+Here is two demo  projects I’ve worked on or am currently working on:

 - [Marathon_240](https://marathon-240.web.app/) A web-based application to manage personal tasks.
 Built using **React** and **Node.js**.
 - [CrowdCube](https://assginment-10-6b155.web.app) A demo website that developed with **Next.js**, **Express.js**, and **MongoDB**.